Gamepad Sony DualSense

 Circle Error evaluates how closely the stick’s movement follows a perfect circle.
 A high Circle Error means the path is more square-like, which can cause inconsistent speeds when moving diagonally—your character might move faster or slower than expected.
 The lower the percentage, the better, as it ensures smooth, uniform movement in all directions.

 For the Sony DualSense, the Circle Error is 9.1% for the left stick and 7.9% for the right stick.
-Higher errors can lead to noticeable inconsistencies in games requiring circular motion, like steering in racing games.
+This is a moderate result.
+Diagonal movement is mostly smooth, but minor speed variations or minor square-like behavior might be felt in some situations.

 For comparison, budget gamepads often have Circle Errors above 12%, resulting in 'square' feeling sticks, while high-quality ones aim for under 8% for better smoothness.